20 Tory councillors join Reform UK on eve of Conservative conference finale

 The North West Essex MP also said she was “very sorry that some people believe that they cannot wait” but warned she “will not be rushed into making mistakes”.

-A Tory source criticised Mrs Badenoch’s response to the defections, saying they had made the Conservatives “sound like a protest party”, and expressed concern more could follow ahead of her speech on Wednesday.
+A Tory source criticised Mrs Badenoch’s response to the defections, saying it had made the Conservatives “sound like a protest party”, and expressed concern more could follow ahead of her speech on Wednesday.

 Tuesday’s defections were Mark Whittington (South Kesteven), Brett Rosehill and Caroline Clapper (Hertsmere), Duane Farr and Cameron Adams (Bournemouth, Christchurch and Poole), Denise Howard (East Riding of Yorkshire), Debbie Soloman (Rushcliffe), Emma Elliott, Aaron Elliott, Gary Harding and David Beattie (Gravesham), Barry Dunning (Hampshire), Robbie Lammas (Medway), Paul Miller (Basingstoke and Deane), Jack Rydeheard (Bury), Mathew Forshaw (South Ribble), Karl Arthur (North Yorkshire), Richard Craddock (Cannock Chase), Heike Sowa (Suffolk) and Christopher Marlow (Bromley).